Yellen calls for level playing field for U.S. workers, businesses during China visit - ExBulletin

 Yellen calls for level playing field for U.S. workers, businesses during China visit

-“This includes the issue of China’s industrial overcapacity, which the United States and other countries fear could have global fallout,” she said.

-After meeting with the governor, Yellen spoke with U.S. business leaders and answered their questions in an auditorium at a marble convention center in Guangzhou's Baiyun district.
+Beginning a five-day visit to one of China's major industrial and export hubs, she raised what the United States considers unfair Chinese trade practices in discussions with senior Chinese officials.

+The United States seeks a healthy economic relationship with China that benefits both sides, she said before a meeting with Chinese Vice Premier He Lifeng, the central bank governor and other officials in the southern city of Guangzhou.
+But a healthy relationship must ensure a level playing field for businesses and workers in both countries.

-Many U.S. business executives have told me that operating in China can be a challenge, Yellen said at an event hosted by the American Chamber of Commerce in China Friday afternoon.
+Earlier, she told an event hosted by the American Chamber of Commerce in China that Chinese practices…shift the playing field away from American workers and businesses.

-Citing a recent House survey that found a third of U.S. companies in China say they have suffered unfair treatment compared to local competitors, Yellen said the U.S. has seen China pursue unfair economic practices, notably by imposing barriers to access for foreign companies and taking coercive actions against American companies.

-I firmly believe that this not only harms these American companies: ending these unfair practices would benefit China by improving the business climate here.
-I intend to raise these issues at meetings this week, she said in her speech.
+China He did not go into detail in his remarks to the media, but said both sides “must appropriately address the other side's major concerns.”

 The scale of production has driven down costs and sparked a price war for green technology, a boon for consumers and efforts to reduce global dependence on fossil fuels.
 But Western governments fear this capacity could flood their markets with cheap exports, threatening American and European jobs.

-Eswar Prasad, a business professor at Cornell University, expects Yellen to push Beijing to support domestic consumption and ensure fair competition in new technology sectors, particularly green energy and electric vehicles, as well as adequate market access for American companies.

-“Concerns about China's attempt to export its overcapacity while taking a big step forward in these sectors will be a priority for the U.S. delegation,” he said.
+Citing a recent House survey that found that a third of U.S. companies in China report experiencing unfair treatment compared to local competitors, Yellen said the U.S. has seen China pursue unfair economic practices, notably by imposing barriers to access for foreign companies and taking coercive actions against American companies.

+I strongly believe that this not only harms these American companies: ending these unfair practices would benefit China by improving the business climate here, she said in her speech.

-China has responded to overcapacity concerns expressed by the United States and Europe.
+China has pushed back on overcapacity concerns raised by the United States and Europe.

 Foreign Ministry spokesperson Wang Wenbin said earlier this week that the growth of China's exports of electric vehicles and solar energy was conducive to global green development and was the result of the division international labor market and market demand.

-He accused the United States of interfering with free trade by restricting technology exports to China.
+He accused the United States of interfering with free trade by limiting technology exports to China.

 As for who is carrying out non-market manipulation, that is a matter for everyone to see, he said.
 The United States has continued to take steps to contain China's trade and technology.
 This is not about reducing risks, but rather about creating them.

-Yellen said at the U.S. Chamber event that excess capacity is a concern shared by many across a wide range of advanced and developing countries and is not something new.
+Yellen said at the U.S. Chamber event that concerns about excess capacity are shared by many other countries, both developing and wealthy.

-This is not an anti-China policy, but an effort to mitigate risks to the global economy, she said, if China does not adjust its policies.
+This is not an anti-China policy, she said.
+We see this as an effort to mitigate risks from the inevitable global economic upheaval that will occur if China does not adjust its policies.

+Scott Paul, president of the Alliance for American Manufacturing, an alliance of businesses and the American Steelworkers Union, said expectations for the Chinese government's response are low.

-The Alliance released a report in February That said, the introduction of cheap Chinese cars to the US market could end up being an extinction-level event for the US auto sector.
-The U.S. automotive sector represents 3% of U.S. GDP, according to the report.
+The Alliance released a report in February that said the introduction of cheap Chinese cars to the U.S. market could end up being an extinction-level event for the U.S. auto industry.
+The sector represents 3% of the U.S. economy, according to the report.

-Yellen told reporters Wednesday during a refueling stop in Alaska en route to Asia that the United States would not rule out imposing tariffs to respond to China's heavily subsidized manufacturing of energy products. greens.
+Yellen told reporters during a refueling stop in Alaska en route to China that the United States would not rule out imposing tariffs to respond to China's heavily subsidized manufacturing of green energy products.

+Moritsugu reported from Beijing.
+Wanqing Chen, an Associated Press researcher in Beijing, contributed.

 |